yxcharity5/yxcharity5/src/notes.md

 **Psa 56:3** What time I am afraid, I will trust in thee.

+**Psa 94:19** In the multitude of my thoughts within me thy comforts delight my soul.

 <!--
 * // ..
 * // .. ..2 . ..